bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 :Compute Node: eth0 (192.168.100.250), eth1 (192.168.100.252)

 **Note 1:** You can do a single node install with this guide.

-**Note 2:** If you have only two NICs, you can also use this guide but you must ignore anypart related to eth2 and your VMs won't be internet accessible
+**Note 2:** If you have only two NICs on the controller node, you can also use this guide but you must ignore anypart related to eth2 and your VMs won't be internet accessible.

 2. Getting Ready